 Downstream Process Control

 Raman spectroscopy is emerging as a technique for real-time measurements for in-line downstream process control and monitoring.
 Raman can quantify multiple products and impurities simultaneously with measurement times taking seconds instead of minutes (or longer).
-High-performance Raman spectroscopy, made possible by Tornado Spectral Systems’ patented High-Throughput Virtual Slit (HTVS™), enhances Raman signal by increasing photon flux by 10x to 30x as compared to conventional spectrometers.
+High-performance Raman spectroscopy, made possible by Tornado, a Bruker Company’ patented High-Throughput Virtual Slit (HTVS™), enhances Raman signal by increasing photon flux by 10x to 30x as compared to conventional spectrometers.
 This significant advancement in technology enables faster measurements, lower limits of detection, and/or the use of intrinsically safe lower laser power, when needed.

 Downstream processing refers to the recovery and the purification of biosynthetic pharmaceuticals from biological sources, such as a fermentation broth.
 Of particular interest is the production and purification of therapeutic monoclonal antibodies (mAb).